 In addition to the information on this website, you might find the following publications and links useful.

 - PFAS National Environmental Management Plan (NEMP) - outlines consistent environmental management requirements that regulators across Australia have agreed on.

-- The National Industrial Chemicals Notification and Assessment Scheme (NICNAS) - requires importers and manufacturers of new PFAS to provide certain information, and provide information about PFAS already in use in Australia.
-NICNAS is also responsible for import and export controls on perfluorooctane sulfonate (PFOS) and select PFOS precursors.
+- The Australian Industrial Chemicals Introduction Scheme (AICIS) - requires importers and manufacturers of new PFAS to provide certain information, and provide information about PFAS already in use in Australia.
+AICIS is also responsible for import and export controls on perfluorooctane sulfonate (PFOS) and select PFOS precursors.

 - National Environment Protection (Assessment of Site Contamination) Measure - provides a nationally consistent approach to the assessment of site contamination.